Accommodation that comes with your job

 service tenant

-Service occupiers have fewer rights and can be evicted more easily if the job ends.
+Service occupiers have fewer rights.
+You can be evicted more easily if your job ends.

-Sometimes your former employer still needs a court order before you can be evicted.
+Sometimes your former employer still needs a court order to evict you.

 You're a service occupier if either: